Who Is at Fault in a Rear-end Accident?

 Jeff Morris, Car Accident Lawyer in Myrtle Beach

 If you or someone you love recently suffered injuries in a rear-end accident, the law may entitle you to seek compensation from a party at fault or someone else.
-But that’s easier said than done.
-It’s not always clear who is at fault for a rear-end collision.
-And even when it is, forcing them to pay what they owe requires legal knowledge and skill.
+However, the process is complex and challenging.
+It's not always clear who is at fault for a rear-end collision--and even when it is, forcing the at-fault party to pay what they owe requires legal knowledge and skill.

 CLIENT TESTIMONIALS